Today I’m gonna channel my inner Sofia Petrillo to tell you a story…

 Step 2- Tape the pages together and trim off the excess paper.
 Generally speaking the lines align… but not totally.
 Again, please keep in mind I’m an amateur and it’s a free pattern.
 I did my best but it’s not totally perfect.

 Step 3- Lay out your fabric.
 Fold over from one selvedge edge toward the middle.
 Fold it just far enough over to be as wide as the pattern.
 Lay down the pattern pieces on top so that the side that says fold is on the fold.
 The line of my pattern is not totally straight (sorry!).
 What I did was have my pattern touch at the top and bottom of the pattern, so there’s a little fabric showing to the left of the pattern.
 The end result was totally fine so I did not change anything around.
 Also, I did not make a pocket for my dress but I included a pattern piece for a square that I thought would be an appropriate size for a pocket if you wish to make one.
+Make sure you lay your pattern pieces out so that the stretch is going across your body horizontally.

 Step 4- Use the pattern pieces to cut out the fabric.
 Make sure that your main body of your dress (the big piece!) and the sleeve piece are both on the fold when you cut.
 Once you have cut out the back of your dress and one sleeve move to the other side of your fabric.
 Fold it toward the middle just enough to be a little wider than your pattern piece.
 Trim the neckline of your main dress pattern piece so that this time you will be cutting out the front of the dress.
 Again, make sure side marked fold is against the fold of your fabric.
 Also, if you are making a dress out of a striped fabric like I did then be sure to line up your pattern piece on the fabric so your stripes will line up when they meet on the side of the dress.